 Two outcomes (desirable by-products) of the phonotactics carefully developed, are that word-building is reasonably intuitive, and there is an interesting flow of sounds.
 A sentence spoken in SIGIL is perfectly natural in terms of pronounceability, but the combination of sounds is unlike any language I have heard.

-Here transliterated with the IPA.
+Here transliterated with the IPA (International Phonetic Alphabet).
 One can perhaps see why a dedicated script was desired from early on, when accurate depiction of phonemes using the IPA can look very awkward.

 The original in biblical English: